How to start a Christian Blog – Christian Blogging Tips

-But before you are able to share great content you need to decide on your blogging niche.
+But before you are able to create valuable content you need to decide on your blogging niche.

 So how do you actually find your niche?
 I wrote a Devotional more than a year ago that actually deals with that exact question.
-I highly recommend you sign up for my FREE RESOURCE LIBRARY here and download it.
+I highly recommend you sign up for it here and download it.

 If you are not sure, ask the people around you.
 Your mother, your friends or your co-workers might be able to tell you.

 Don’t make the mistake to start a blog with the sole intent to make money.
 It’s not going to work.
 I’ve tried it, believe me.

 When it comes to creating your Christian Blog, no matter if you blog about Christianity or not, you should choose a niche based on these 3 things.

 - Can I use my God-given gifts and talents?